CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2b-Monitoring-using-Azure-Monitor-for-AVD.md

 # Lab 2(B): Monitoring using Azure Monitor for AVD

+## **Overview**

+In this exercise, We'll be reviewing monitoring data of the AVD environment using Azure Insights which you had configured in part A of Exercise 2.

 ## Exercise 1: Exploring Insights for AVD

-## **Overview**

-In this exercise, We'll be reviewing the AVD environment using Azure Insights which you had configured in part A of Exercise 2.

 ### Task 1: Access AVD using the browser and Remote client